Work Injury & Ergonomics

 6. Vertical, Medial, & Lateral Hamstring Stretch

 Ergonomics for the Employer

 If you are an employer or a manager, you might be asking why you should care about ergonomics.
-Beyond the caring for your employees you have shown through training and development, an ergonomic evaluation can help prevent a variety of common workplace injuries that cost your real money in the treatment of your employees injuries and in lost productivity.
+Beyond caring for your employees, you have shown through training and development, that an ergonomic evaluation can help prevent a variety of common workplace injuries that cost your real money in the treatment of your employee injuries and lost productivity.

 In Oklahoma in 2012 (the last year we have data for), over 3800 injuries were reported for private industry alone.
 Injuries to the Back (1280 cases), Neck (200 cases), and Upper Extremity (1470 cases) were some of the top injury categories.
 Even injuries that might be considered relatively minor led to a significant loss of productivity when considering the number of days away from work (DAFW; e.g., Muscle Strains averaged 15.7 DAFW, Carpal Tunnel Syndrome averaged 29 DAFW) and that doesn't include the number of days of restricted work or days of transferred position.

 A pinched nerve might be considered a more serious injury and aside from the cost of imaging, doctors visits, and physical therapy, a pinched nerve averaged 162 DAFW.
 If you can afford for employees to be away from their core responsibilities for a month or more, maybe you don't need to worry about ergonomics.
 For everyone else, it is time you consider an ergonomic STRIKE.

 We have developed an ergonomic assessment that focuses on the 6 core areas of preventing workplace injury and fitting the job to the employee.
 Our Ergonomic STRIKE stands for: